Nefsen402/destam-dom/doc.md

 mount(document.body, "Hello, world!");
 ```

 `mount()` also supports mounting to null.
-This can be useful if you want destam to manage the DOM nodes, but otherwise you want to mount it yourself.
+This can be useful if you want destam-dom to manage the DOM nodes, but otherwise you want to mount it yourself.

 ```js
 const div = document.createElement('div');